krunch3r76/gc__listoffers/README.md

 # TODO
 this is a very long list but i will start it with:
-1) provide features to interop with gc__filterms (https://github.com/krunch3r76/gc__filterms)
+- provide features to interop with gc__filterms (https://github.com/krunch3r76/gc__filterms)
-2) prevent gui lockups (eliminate nested event loop)
-3) provide view/column customization
+- provide view/column customization
-4) add graphics and sound! hey this is python not python GS (obscure reference to Steve Woz)
+- add graphics and sound! hey this is python not python GS (obscure reference to Steve Woz)
-5) add error handling. especially with regard to network connectivity
+- add error handling. especially with regard to network connectivity
-6) refactor http server
+- refactor http server